cyberbotics/webots/docs/discord/technical-questions.md

 ##### David Mansolino [cyberbotics] 07/24/2020 10:01:40
 > and how do I get the nodehandle from a device handle?

-`@Luftwaffel` you can't, you have to use a DEFNAME or something like this, there is no way to link a device handle to its node ref.
+`@Simon Steinmann` you can't, you have to use a DEFNAME or something like this, there is no way to link a device handle to its node ref.

-##### Luftwaffel 07/24/2020 09:59:19
+##### Simon Steinmann [Moderator] 07/24/2020 09:59:19
 supervisor controller with nodes is awesome and easy to implement.
 I still havent fully understood device handles and what the difference to nodes is